 Southern Arizona is the only place in the world where the magnificent Saguaro cactus grows.
 As Tucson is home to the tallest and longest living Saguaro, visiting Saguaro National Park or Catalina State Park (which are loaded with thousands upon thousands of cacti) is by far the top thing to do while visiting the area.
 You must take advantage of being able to explore these unique desert landscapes while you are in town.
-While many people absolutely hate the desert climate & landscape, you have to admit that the stately Saguaro cactus sure is an awe-inspiring sight that you cannot replicate anywhere else.
+While many people are not a fan of the desert climate & landscape, you have to admit that the stately Saguaro cactus sure is an awe-inspiring sight that you cannot replicate anywhere else.

 The many hiking trails around Tucson and Phoenix give you plenty of opportunities to explore the desert, taking in the diverse variety of cacti and desert plants, all while enjoying the scenic mountain vistas.
-While Tucson pales in most areas compared to Phoenix, breathtaking mountain views is not one of them.
+While Tucson and Phoenix are comparable in many areas, Tucson takes the cake when it comes to breathtaking mountain scenery.
 Asides from hiking and spending time outdoors, there are a number of attractions and day trips to consider after you have completed the must-do national and state parks mentioned above.

 Despite the arid nature of the area, there are a number of man-made lakes to explore if you are a water lover.
 The Southern Arizona region is also home to a number of historic sights and attractions, a number of small artsy towns, endless authentic Mexican cuisine, and even a ski resort.
 Although there are a number of attractions to check out in Tucson, a day trip is often necessary to get the most out of the area.
 Here are my top 10 day trips within a 2 hour drive of downtown Tucson.